mohamadhasansalmaaniyaan72/Exchange/README.md

 <strong>New features added to the app:</strong>

 1- View profile and ability to change user information.
+(1.8.9.9)

 2- Save user passwords.
+(1.8.9.9)

+3- Switching between users and displaying that user's personal information separately.
+(1.7.9.9)

 ---------------------------------------------------------